vitpodsokhin/apples/readme.md

 ## Project Structure

-The project consists of two main files:
+The project consists of four main files:

+1. **run-netstat.py**: The main executable script interacts with the `netstat` command to retrieve network connection information.
+It utilizes the classes defined in `connection.py` to parse and represent the connections.
+The parsed data is then converted into a list of dictionaries and printed in JSON format.

-1. **connection.py**: This file defines three classes - `BaseConnection`, `TCP_Connection`, and `UDP_Connection`.
+2. **connection.py**: This file defines two main classes imported to main executable - `TCP_Connection`, and `UDP_Connection`, implemented by inheritance.
 These classes encapsulate the attributes and methods related to network connections.
 The `BaseConnection` class serves as the base for TCP and UDP connections, containing common attributes and methods.

-2. **run-netstat.py**: The main executable script interacts with the `netstat` command to retrieve network connection information.
-It utilizes the classes defined in `connection.py` to parse and represent the connections.
-The parsed data is then converted into a list of dictionaries and printed in JSON format.
+3. **Process.py**: Defines implementation of `Process` class.

+4. **Common.py**: Defines supplimentary functions.

 ## How to Use